-Projected future issuance of new-money long-term bonds or bond anticipation notes through fiscal year 2007 as currently estimated based on current authorizations is shown in Table 19.
+Projected future issuance of new-money long-term bonds or bond anticipation notes through fiscal year 2007 as currently estimated based on current authorizations is shown in Table 20.
+Bonds proposed by the Governor to be authorized under a new economic stimulus program included in the fiscal year 2004 proposed budget are not included in Table 19.
 Actual issuance of bonds will be affected by a number of economic and other factors and may vary significantly from this projection.